-TargetWoman is a directory/portal dedicated to Women - Articles of lasting value from Hair styles to liposuction,
+TargetWoman is a portal dedicated to Women - Pages of lasting value on issues women care about.

 Systemic Lupus Erythematosus or SLE is characterized by chronic inflammation caused by an autoimmune disease.
 Abnormal antibodies are produced in the bodies of those suffering from Systemic Lupus Erythematosus and can cause inflammation in tissues anywhere in the body.
 SLE is more likely to affect women and those of African American and Chinese or Japanese descent.
 Check out the symptoms of Systemic Lupus.